 Sometimes, you will receive the error "Windows was unable to complete the format" because there is no partition on your external hard drive.
 Under this circumstance, you need to partition it first with Disk Management.

 Step 1: Type Control Panel in the search box and press Enter.

 Step 3: Click Administrative Tools.

 Step 4: Click Computer Management.

 Step 6: You will see a lot of information, including storage ability, disk condition, etc. in the interface.
 Just locate your inaccessible Toshiba external hard drive according to the drive information and right-click to choose "New Simple Volume…" to partition this drive.

 Step 7: Fill in a name, select a file system you prefer to and set the cluster size for this drive by following the wizard.
 Then this Toshiba external hard drive will be usable again.

 However, if you are not so lucky that none of the solutions mentioned can help you fix the Toshiba external hard drive not accessible issue, your hard drive could have some hardware errors that software is unable to do anything on.
 Then you can only turn to the local lab for help, but usually, it will take a lot of money.

 A filesystem or file system is the methods and data structures that an operating system uses to keep track of files on a disk or partition, i.e. the way that the files are organized on the disk.

-When your Toshiba external hard drive is not accessible on Windows computers, usually, you will see the type of the file system of this drive is RAW in Disk Management.
+When your hard drive is not accessible on Windows computers, usually, you may see the drive marked as "RAW" in Disk Management.
 The so-called RAW file system means that the external hard drive has an unrecognizable file system for the operating system, thereafter, no storage capacity will be detected by the operating system.